-While product warranties vary depending on which manufacturer you decide to go with, be sure to find out what kind of warranty (if any) is offered for labor.
-Even a well-designed window with no defects can cause problems when not installed correctly, so make sure you won’t be paying for the contractor’s mistakes after the job is done.
+Product warranties vary depending on which manufacturer you choose.
+You should also ask your contractor what kind of warranty (if any) is offered for labor.
+Even a well-designed window with no defects can cause problems when not installed correctly.
+Asking questions up front make sure you won’t be paying for the contractor’s mistakes after the job is done.

 8) Do you have references I can contact?